Spectrum of invariant measures via generic points: Preliminaries

+A measure $\mu$ is ergodic if and only if $\mu(\Gen(\mu))=1$ (see \cite{Oxtoby}).
 Fixing a $T$-invariant Borel probability measure $\mu$ we obtain an invertible measure-preserving system denoted by $(X, T,\mu)$.
 We omit the $\sigma$-algebra from our notation, as in our considerations the $\sigma$-algebra is always the Borel $\sigma$-algebra of $X$ or its completion.
 We write $L^1(X,\mu)$ (respectively, $L^2(X,\mu)$) for the corresponding Banach (respectively, Hilbert) space of equivalence classes of integrable (respectively, square-integrable) complex-valued functions on $X$.
-Let $U_T$ be the associated \emph{Koopman operator}, that is $U_T\colon L^2(X,\mu)\to L^2(X,\mu)$ is the unitary operator given by $U_T(f)=f\circ T$.
+Let $U_T$ be the associated \emph{Koopman operator} that is, $U_T\colon L^2(X,\mu)\to L^2(X,\mu)$ is the unitary operator given by $U_T(f)=f\circ T$.

-The \emph{eigenvalues} and \emph{eigenfunctions} of $(X,T,\mu)$ are eigenvalues and eigenfunctions of the associated Koopman operator.
+The \emph{eigenvalues} and \emph{eigenfunctions} of $(X,T,\mu)$ are the eigenvalues and eigenfunctions of the associated Koopman operator.
 For the basic properties of eigenvalues and eigenvectors of $U_T$ we refer the reader to \cite[pp. 68--69]{Walters}.